Location:

 Smooth Tail: The Sole 8C 2900B with Integrated Tail Lights

 Of all known 8C 2900B Touring Spiders, whether corto or lungo chassis, #412018 is the only one whose tail lights are integrated into the coachwork.
 Most 8C 2900B examples use a separate tri-light attachment above the license plate.
-This car takes similarly sized lenses and creates an improvised marker light arrangement mid-way down the boot lid.
+This car takes similarly sized lenses and creates an improvised marker light arrangement mid-way down the boot lid, which does appear to be an original design feature.